 Figure 3.
 (A) Regional Isotope hydrology for the Noatak River Basin (NRB) shown in a 2H-18O plot, with the Global Meteoric Water Line (GMWL).
 Noatak River Basin lakes form a NRB Evaporation Line (NRB-EL) shown with 95% confidence limits (dashed lines) and includes Burial Lake samples (red circles) that are near the value of annual OIPC precipitation (light blue circle) and are higher than the estimated values for rivers and streams (purple circle; Lachniet et al., 2016).
-Overlain on the GMWL are the range of OIPC monthly precipitation values (light blue) and the late Pleistocene Barrow ice wedge values (dark blue) (Meyer et al., 2010).
+Overlain on the GMWL are the range of OIPC monthly precipitation values (light blue) and the late Pleistocene Barrow ice wedge values (dark blue; Meyer et al., 2010).
 (B) The 18O and d-excess values of NRB and Brooks Range lakes (Anderson et al., 2016; Clegg and Hu, 2010).

 The 18O value of the intersection between the local evaporation line (LEL) and the GMWL is commonly used to approximate the 18O value of mean annual precipitation and to identify the starting isotope composition prior to evolution along the LEL.
 While this method has been successfully tested in non-permafrost environments, there are uncertainties in permafrost regions because of the potential role that ground ice and thaw may play in sub-surface and surface hydrology.
 For example, unusually low LEL-GMWL intercept values, such as those that may be illustrated by the NRB lake data, have been previously determined in discontinuous permafrost regions with isotopically depleted water sources such as snowmelt, permafrost and ground ice thaw and active thermokarst (Anderson et al., 2013, Anderson et al., 2018; Gibson et al., 2019).
-However, it is also possible that precipitation values appear enriched compared to intercept values because snowfall may be underrepresented by the meteorological records used to amount weight OIPC estimates.
+However, it is also possible that precipitation values appear enriched compared to intercept values because snowfall is underrepresented by the meteorological records used to weight OIPC estimates.
 This is a common problem with Arctic precipitation collections and could result in an exaggerated rainfall bias to the precipitation data.
 Additional environmental and meteoric water isotope collections from the NRB and Burial Lake in addition to improved climatic data are needed.
-These limitations hinder confident estimations of evaporation-to-inflow ratio (E/I; Gibson et al., 2016) but they do not alter the conclusion that Burial Lake has hydrologic and isotopic sensitivity to P-E (Abbott et al., 2010).
+Current limitations hinder confident estimations of evaporation-to-inflow ratio (E/I; Gibson et al., 2016) but they do not alter the conclusion that Burial Lake has hydrologic and isotopic sensitivity to P-E (Abbott et al., 2010).

 There remain significant uncertainties about Burial Lake water residence times, changes in average annual precipitation 18O values and the role of permafrost in the watershed subsurface hydrology.
-It should also be noted that the influence of wind on the modern and paleo extent of NRB lake evaporative enrichment is an important mechanism that is also currently not well characterized for northern Alaska.
-Studies of lakes in other Arctic and Antarctic regions that are subject to katabatic winds have been shown to undergo extensive evaporative enrichment (Kopec et al., 2018).
-In eastern Beringia during the full glacial, modeling studies indicate a vast katabatic wind fields during full LGM extent of the Laurentide Ice Sheet which conceivably had significant influence on Burial Lake (Bartlein et al., 2015) and are also considered here.
+The influence of wind on the modern and paleo extent of NRB lake evaporative enrichment is an important mechanism that is also currently not well characterized for northern Alaska.
+In other Arctic and Antarctic regions, lakes that are subject to katabatic winds have been shown to undergo extensive evaporative enrichment (Kopec et al., 2018).
+In eastern Beringia during the full glacial, modeling studies indicate widespread katabatic wind fields when the Laurentide Ice Sheet was at its full extent (Bartlein et al., 2015), which conceivably had significant influence on Burial Lake.

-Although many ambiguities continue to exist for this remote region that has only been sparsely sampled, the available data supports the conclusions that in the upper NRB precipitation amounts are low and that evaporation and evapotranspiration are relatively high compared to it.
+While acknowledging that this remote region is sparsely sampled, the available data nevertheless support the conclusion that in the upper NRB precipitation amounts are low and that evaporation and evapotranspiration are relatively high in comparison.
 Though Burial Lake has a small surface outflow today, this does not preclude significant water loss through evaporation, and thus a seasonal susceptibity to evaporative enrichment.
-For periods when lake levels were below the surface outflow elevation and closed to outflow, the available data clearly indicate that it would evaporatively enrich.
+For periods when lake levels were well below the elevation of the surface outflow the lake thus a closed basin, the available data clearly indicate that it would evaporatively enrich.

 Methods